 It’s one of the great ironies of the modern age: We’re a culture obsessed with staying slim, yet we’re fatter than we’ve ever been.
-Since the 1980s, the percentage of obese adults has doubled in size, and the percentage of obese children has tripled.
+Since the 1980s, the percentage of obese adults has doubled, and the percentage of obese children has tripled.

 We know what to avoid: sugar, trans fats, a sedentary lifestyle, and other factors that have been promoted as clear contributors to this epidemic.
 So why do we keep getting bigger?